sybrew/the-seo-framework/readme.txt

 * **Fixed:**
 	* Addressed output-deprecation notice in the meta-debugger from TSF v4.1.4.
 * **Option notes:**
+	* Option `the_seo_framework_tested_upgrade_version` will be deleted on upgrade because TSF no longer tests for the compatible PHP or WordPress versions.
+		* This will be reinstated automatically on downgrade.
 	* For option index `autodescription-site-settings` (filter `the_seo_framework_site_options`, constant `THE_SEO_FRAMEWORK_SITE_OPTIONS`):
 		* Index `show_priority` is no longer used nor sanitized.
 			* Updating the options will purge this index.
 Then, it'll be rendered as disabled on downgrade.